 Cost of living difference between high and low income households (percent share of household income) | 69% | 25% |

-Households with the lowest incomes in the UK are disproportionately affected by the cost of living increases.
-This contrasts those with high incomes in the UK and the European average.
-These findings are based on projected figures from January 2021 and May 2022.
+Households on the lowest incomes in the UK are disproportionately affected by cost of living increases, compared to those on high-incomes in the UK and compared with European average, based on projected figures taken in January 2021 and May 2022.

-Part of this is that the UK housing stock is among some of the most poorly insulated across Europe.
-Research has found that the average UK home will lose heat 5 times faster than buildings in Germany, and the most poorly insulated homes will pay £1,000 more to heat in 2022.
+Part of the reason for this is because the UK housing stock is among some of the most poorly insulated across Europe.
+Research has found that the average UK home will lose heat 5 times faster than buildings in Germany, and that the most poorly insulated homes will pay £1,000 more to heat in 2022.

-Despite receiving only 4% of its gas imports from Russia in 2021, the UK's energy prices are greatly affected by international markets, which provide around 50% of its gas supply.
-Gas provides heating to nearly 80% of homes in the UK, accounting for 40% of electricity production.
+Despite only receiving 4% of its gas imports from Russia in 2021, the UK's energy prices are greatly affected by international markets, which provide around 50% of the country's gas supply.
+Overall, gas provides heating to nearly 80% of homes in the UK, as well as accounting for 40% of electricity production.

 The Energy Price Guarantee was enforced in October 2022 to combat rising wholesale costs.
 The EPG reduces the cost of electricity and gas per KWh so that the typical UK household pays around £2,500 a year, on average.
 The scheme ran until April 2022.

-Excluding energy-related taxes and standing charges, the price of electricity and gas in the UK rose 21% and 31%, respectively, under the EPG.
-Before the EPG, the price of electricity and gas had increased by 62% and 79% compared to the first half of 2021.
+Excluding energy-related taxes and standing charges, the price for electricity and gas in the UK had risen 21% and 31% respectively, under the EPG.
+Prior to the EPG, the price of electricity and gas had risen 62% and 79%, compared to the first half of 2021.

 We’ve gathered the following data from select countries across Europe to demonstrate the impacts of the energy crisis and subsequent cost-of-living crisis:

-The information provided in this dataset was sourced and compared from Eurostat, the Household Energy Price Index, and the International Monetary Fund.
+The information provided in this dataset was sourced from Eurostat, Household Energy Price Index, and the International Monetary Fund.

 Ciaran is a content writer at GreenMatch.
 Whether writing about sustainable aviation fuel or heat pumps, Ciaran has passion for informing readers about pivotal technologies that are reshaping our world.